UTTMA/Logo/README.md

 Feel free to use the UTTMA logo!
 You just gotta keep to the terms of [the license](https://github.com/UTTMA/Logo/blob/master/LICENSE.txt).
 Don't worry, there's an actually-easy-to-read section at the top 😉

-Also, though you don't structly have to, it'd be nice if you kept your use of this logo to stuff related to [Project UTTMA](https://github.com/UTTMA).
+Also, though you don't strictly have to, it'd be nice if you kept your use of this logo to stuff related to [Project UTTMA](https://github.com/UTTMA).

 ## For Contributing ##